musial-bright/aws-appsync-playground/README.md

 This playground is based on [Data sources and resolvers tutorial](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-dynamodb-resolvers.html#aws-appsync-tutorial-dynamodb-resolvers)

-## Files
 ```
-/AmazonDunamoDBCFTemplate.yaml
-Cloud Formation template for AppSync, DunamoDB and Role/Policy generation.
+/AmazonDunamoDBCFTemplate.yaml Cloud Formation template for AppSync, DunamoDB and Role/Policy generation.

-/README.md
-Hi!
+/README.md Hi!

-/schema.graphsql
+/requests GraphQL requests
+/request-mapping-resolver mainly GraphQL to DynamoDB mapping resolver
-This is the GraphsQL schema for the AppSync schema definition.
+/schema.graphsql This is the GraphsQL schema for the AppSync schema definition.
 ```